fxmartin/fxmartin.github.io/_posts/2020-05-01-Installing-Docker-on-a-Raspberry-Pi.md

 All the examples I found were clearing/updating the full matrix of LEDs resulting in a kind of blinking effect.
 I looked for a smarter way to shut on/off the LEDs in order to avoid the blinking effect.

 Below a short video to demonstrate how it works.
+I took this video while compiling CV2 library so it explains why the CPU load is high.
+It was a good way to test the program and the PI.

 ![ScrollPhat demo](/images/ScrollPhatVideo.MOV)

+Initially I included the monitoring of docker containers but when trying to run the Python program as a service then I faced an error message with ``import docker`` so after 2h of investigations I decided to remove it.

 # Credits
 - [Revsol/blinkt-cpu-info](https://github.com/Revsol/blinkt-cpu-info)